TharuniOTU/CarReact/README.md

 # CarReact

 ### Problem
-How can we simulate car collision detection and response? <br>
+1. How can we simulate an autonomous vehicle reacting to an object randomly appearing on the road? <br>
-How does autonmous vehicles compare with manual?
+2. How does the response time between a person compare with an autonomous vehicle?

 ### Approach
 Completed using Pygame on Visual Studio Code.
 Loaded images of a: background, car sprites, and a box.